Information & FAQ

 How Can I Use Rain Barrels?

-- Collect rain from your roof gutters or simply in the open to water your landscaping, garden plants and indoor plants.
+• Collect rain from your roof gutters or simply in the open to water your landscaping, garden plants and indoor plants.

-- Water your livestock such as horses, goats, cows, etc.
+• Water your livestock such as horses, goats, cows, etc.

-- Store potable water for emergencies or camping. (do not drink water collected from your roof without proper research and filtration)
+• Store potable water for emergencies or camping. (do not drink water collected from your roof without proper research and filtration)

 What Are The Rain Barrels Made of?

-We recycle 55 gallon food grade barrels from local companies.
+recycle imageWe recycle 55 gallon food grade barrels that are BPA-free from local companies.
 The barrel you buy may have once contained aloe, agave syrup or cola syrup.
 We thoroughly rinse each barrel then attach a brass hose bib and optional overflow fitting.
 We are pleased to customize your rain barrel any way you wish.

-Can I Drink Rain Water From My Roof?
+Can I Drink Rainwater From My Roof?

-Rainwater may contain pollutants, algae and other materials that gets washed from your roof.
-If you had a good water purification filter and/or boiled the water it should be safe, especially if you have a metal roof.
-But I don't recommend it.
+image of a raincloudRainwater may contain pollutants, algae and other materials that gets washed from your roof.
+If you have a good water purification filter and/or boiled the water it should be safe, especially if you have a metal roof.
+But I don't recommend it without a proper filtration system consisting of a 3 stage micron filter and ultraviolet light to kill bacteria.

 However, most of the water we use isn't for drinking.
 Even if you don't have a garden you can use the water from your rain barrel to flush your toilet, water indoor plants, lawns, wash your car and much more.